Try Organic Tofoo (made in yorkshire!)

 Japanese people have been eating tofu for thousands of years, and they are a lot healthier than us.
 Viva! has a good article by a nutritionist on the hormone debate and soya.

-Before cooking, read our post on food safety for people and pets (many foods including onion, garlic, garlic and spices are unsafe near animal friends).
+Before cooking, read up on food safety for people and pets (many foods are unsafe for children, pregnancy/nursing and animal friends).

 A quick primer: